KB Home | Mac OS 10.9 (Mavericks) Known Issues [Legacy]

 You may also wish to update your PaperCut installation to a build fixing this issue.
 Any future builds of PaperCut will have this fix implemented by default.
 Before downloading and installing this update, please ensure that you are licensed for version 13 of PaperCut.
 This can be checked on the About tab of your current PaperCut installation.

-If you are unsure whether you are licensed, or cannot access the About tab to check this information, you can send an email to email@example.com including your company name, along with attaching your current PaperCut license.
+If you are unsure whether you are licensed, or cannot access the About tab to check this information, you can reach out to us via (http://support.papercut.com) including your company name, along with attaching your current PaperCut license.
 The license file can be found in Applications\PaperCut NG\Server\ and is called application.license.

 Please make sure you follow the recommended upgrade procedure, outlined here.